Agoric/documentation/main/ertp/api/amount-math.md

 ## Related Methods

-The following methods on other ERTP components and objects also either operate on or return an `amount` or `amountMath`.
+The following methods on other ERTP components and objects also either operate on or return an `amount` or `MathKind`.
 While a brief description is given for each, you should click through to a method's main documentation entry for full details on what it does and how to use it.

 - [`issuer.getAmountOf(payment)`](./issuer.md#issuer-getamountof-payment)
   - Returns the `amount` description of the `payment`
 - [`issuer.getAmountMathKind()`](./issuer.md#issuer-getamountmathkind)
-  - Returns the kind of the `issuer`'s associated math helpers.
+  - Returns the `MathKind` of the `issuer`'s associated math helpers.
 - [`zcf.getMathKind(brand)`](/zoe/api/zoe-contract-facet.md#zcf-getmathkind-brand)
   - Returns the `MathKind` associated with the `brand`.